 Law Reform

-Adjunct Professor Kim Lovegrove MSE RML, FAIB is the Chairman of the International Building Quality Centre and Senior Consultant to the World Bank in which capacity he is engaged as a building regulatory law reformer in a number of countries around the world that are motivated by best practice building regulations.
-Kim is an Adjunct Professor at the University of Canberra and was a past Conjoint Professor in building regulations at the University of Newcastle and has been at the vanguard of construction law and law reform for years.
-He has headed up teams and consultancies at State, National and inter jurisdictional level and has chaired and/or spoken at numerous conferences on various law reform topics.
+Our law reform team is headed up by Adjunct Professor Kim Lovegrove MSE RML who is also the Chairman of the International Building Quality Centre and a past Senior law reform Consultant to the World Bank in which capacity he has been engaged as a building regulatory law reformer in a number of countries around the world that are motivated by the development of best practice building regulations.

-In the early 90s, Lovegrove headed up a team that generated the Australian National Model Building Act, which became the law reform template for modern day building control in most Australian jurisdictions.
 In the late 90s, he was invited by Lord Tony Baldry, the then chairman of the English Forum for Construction Law Reform, to address the forum at a venue at the House of Commons on the said law reform initiative and world’s best practice building control.

 In 1997 and 2013 he was invited to participate in a building law reform think tank by the team that was charged with carriage of the reform to the Japanese Building Act in Tokyo.
 He was the sole antipodean representative invited to participate in the regulatory review think tank.
-Kim Lovegrove MSE RML, FAIB has an international reputation for world’s best practice and holistic building regulatory law reform.
-More recently, he has been deployed in an advisory capacity by the World Bank in China.

 The law reform initiatives that he has had key involvement with or carriage of are as follows: